csuhta/inquisition-perks/readme.txt

 the need for certain party members to be present.

 The XP boost for codex entries is for all entries, not just those concerning magic, and it stacks with the other boosts.
+The earlier you get this perk, the better off you'll be.

 You need this perk for some sentencing options to become available for Sit in Judgement.